vishandi/tp/docs/DeveloperGuide.md

 1. Editing an existing person's event while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 All contacts do not have any schedule initially.
 Type in this command `addEvent 1 ed/CS2103T Tutorial da/2022-12-28 ti/10:00 du/3H30M r/W`.
-The first person's schedule will be displayed on the right panel.
+The first person's schedule will be displayed on the schedule panel.

     2. Test case: `editEvent 1 1 ti/11:00` <br>
        Expected: The event in the person's schedule will be edited so that it starts at 11:00 instead of 10:00.
 The edited event detail is shown in the status message.